zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/THE_COVENANT_OF_THE_FLAME.md

     I am the gardener of conditions,
     and I will not claim the harvest as my own.

-    I will plant forests I will never walk in.
+    I will build steps I will never climb.
     I will build monuments that I will never inhabit.
     I will prepare hands I will never shake to receive what I carry.